Aer-bit/Stepic_Intro-to-DS-and-ML/README.md

--StarWars_RF: classification of ship type with RandomForest;
+# Stepic_Intro-to-DS-and-ML
--Titanic_RF: classification of survived/dead passengers on Titanic;
+StarWars_RF: classification of ship type with RandomForest.
+Titanic_RF: classification of survived/dead passengers on Titanic.